Amelia Pietrangelo: CS Monteuil

 In 2021, she played with CS Monteuil of the Première Ligue de soccer du Québec, helping the team to a second place finish.

 International career

 In 2010, Pietrangelo first featured in the Canadian youth program as a 16-year-old under Bryan Rosenfold.
 Later that year she made her international debut in a 5–0 victory against the Netherlands on December 9.

-On October 18, 2011, she scored his first international goal in a 3–1 win over Costa Rica.
+On October 18, 2011, she scored her first international goal in a 3–1 win over Costa Rica.
 She won gold at the 2011 Pan American Games in Guadalajara, Mexico, but was unable to appear in the championship match due to school commitments.
 At the end of the year, Pietrangelo was named Canadian Under-20 Player of the Year.

 In 2012, she won silver at the CONCACAF Women's Under-20 Championship in Panama.

 In November 2017, she received a call-up to the national team after a five-year absence.